-To integrate the outcomes of the ensemble, we use the Graded Possibilistic Clustering technique to ensure an appropriate level of outlier insensitivity.
-This technique is a generalization of the Possibilistic approach to fuzzy c-Means clustering of Keller and Krishnapuram [11][12] in which cluster membership can be constrained to sum to 1 (as in the standard fuzzy clustering approaches [13]), unconstrained (as in the Possibilistic approach), or partially constrained.
+is a generalization of the Possibilistic approach to fuzzy c-Means clustering of Keller and Krishnapuram [10][11] in which cluster membership can be constrained to sum to 1 (as in the standard fuzzy clustering approaches [2]), unconstrained (as in the Possibilistic approach), or partially constrained.
 Partial constraints allow the implementation of several desirable properties, among which there is a user-selectable degree of outlier insensitivity.
-The number of cluster centers is assessed by applying a Deterministic Annealing schedule [14] to the parameter β , which directly influences the width of clusters and is a measure of the "resolution" of the method (see [15] for details and the mathematical model).
+The number of cluster centers is assessed by applying a Deterministic Annealing schedule [15] to the parameter β , which directly influences the width of clusters and is a measure of the "resolution" of the method.